 What I do is have my kids write their sloppy copy, then use a checklist to make edits before turning in their first revision to me.
 I make suggestions for edits using standard proofreading marks and notes of suggestions.
 I always tell them what they’ve done well (because who wants nothing but a list of what was wrong) and suggest areas of improvement (such as adding more description or developing a stronger closing sentence).

-I then return the kids’ papers.
+Then, I return their papers.
 They make necessary edits before turning in their final draft.
 This kind of feedback is important, helpful, and acceptable all the way through college, as far as I’m concerned.
 We all benefit from an extra set of eyes on our writing.

 A reader of my article on Simple Homeschool left a comment that I thought was brilliant.
 She said she schedules a daily meeting with her teen daughter.
 This is a great idea for remaining involved with independent learners.
 Having a specific time to meet with your teen ensures that it has a level of importance for both of you and doesn’t get overlooked.